iLVL-Key/FFXI/addons/Helper/readme.md

   - `voices` - Randomly selects an active Helper to use for each alert.

 ## Changelog

+Version 1.8
+- Added `random_helper_on_load` option to select a random Helper to use each time addon loads.
+- Added `random` command.
+Select a random Helper to use.
+- Fixed Reraise wearing off notification set to wrong buff (Drown).

 Version 1.7
 - Added `reraise_wears_off` notification.